csc301-fall-2022/FaceBlur/README.md

 team-project-18-uoft-t created by GitHub Classroom

 # Running:
-1. Ensure that your local instance of postgres is started, and that you have performed the prisma migrations
+1. Ensure that your local instance of postgres is started
-2. Run `docker-compose up --build`, which will spin up backend and frontend containers, and run both of them. **NOTE**: The DB is not containerized, it will connect your local postgres.
+2. Open a new terminal and go into `api` directory, follow setup instructions in the README.md there.
+3. Open a new terminal and go into the `frontend` directory, follow setup instructions in the README.md there.
 # Commits
 SQUASH ON MERGE